-During 2021, the portfolio continued to perform in a stable way, despite the challenges and risk levels due to the ongoing COVID-19 pandemic.
-The weighted average interest margin for the portfolio stood at 4.50% at year-end.
+Apart from these provisioned loans the vast majority of the portfolio continued to perform in line with expectations.
+The weighted average interest margin for the portfolio stood at 4.68% at year-end up from 4.50% last year.

-As all but one of the FMO loans in the portfolio are denominated in USD and most participants are Euro investors who are invested in a EUR hedged share class, we continue to hedge the USD exposure to EUR for Class B-D (EUR), Class B-A (EUR), Class F (EUR), Class I-A and Class- I-D so that investors in these share classes are not exposed to movements in the EUR/USD exchange rate.
+As all but two of the FMO loans in the portfolio are denominated in USD and most participants are Euro investors who are invested in a EUR hedged share class, we continue to hedge the USD exposure to EUR for Class B-D (EUR), Class B-A (EUR), Class F (EUR), Class I-A and Class- I-D so that investors in these share classes are not exposed to movements in the EUR/USD exchange rate.